 (Continued from Part Seven)

 Meanwhile, Elvis continued to star in bad movies, making 27 films in the 60's.
-The busy schedule that movies requires kept Presley from doing something he actually did well--recording music.
+The busy schedule that movies require kept Presley from doing something he actually did well--recording music.
 As for the music chosen for the soundtrack albums, Gordon Stoker said that Elvis would back away from the studio microphone: "The material was so bad that he felt like he couldn't sing it."

 So Elvis was held back, as are all artists who cannot write their own music, and they are dependent on others to write it for them.
 Most artists are capable of rejecting songs they do not like; Elvis was not.